 get_library).
 Folders, tabs, your memos, your tags, and any notes attached to that library. -

-Read your main-tree notes
+Read your Main Notes

 (

-get_global_notes).
+get_main_tree_notes).
 The top-level notebook documents that aren't attached to any library. -

 See which browsers you're running